yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 The LED RGB strip we got is packed with 60 APA102s and can be controlled with a standard SPI interface, however, at this moment FreeBSD has no userland support for SPI devices.
 We use [Bit banging](https://en.wikipedia.org/wiki/Bit_banging) to simulate the [SPI Protocol](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) as a walkaround.s

-We use Python and the `fbsd_gpio` python bindings for the code.
-You may want to install Python and pip first, and then `cffi` and `fbsd_gpio` libraries via PyPI.

 ### 1. Wire LED strip to the BeagleBone

 ![](https://cdn.sparkfun.com//assets/parts/1/1/8/0/8/14015-03.jpg)